What If God Told You to Kill Your Son, Just as He Did with Abraham?

 The Bible Is Chocked Full of Perplexing Stories That Are Hard to Understand

 One puzzling story in the Bible is when God tells Abraham to sacrifice his only son, Isaac.
 What loving father would kill his son?
 It might be asking someone to make the ultimate sacrifice.
 However, Abraham is intent on obeying God regardless of the cost.

-Three days later we find him up on a mountain, with Son Isaac tied up and laying on the alter.
+Three days later we find Abraham up on a mountain, with Son Isaac tied up and laying on the alter.
 With knife in hand, Abraham raises his arm, ready to plunge the dagger into Isaac.
-Just then, God says in effect, “Wait, don’t do it; I was just seeing if you would really obey me.”
+Just then, God says, “Wait, don’t do it.
+I was just seeing if you would really obey me.”

 Join me on the journey!

 Sign up for my weekly newsletter about biblical spirituality, and I'll send you a free e-book, How Big Is Your Tent?